-Parameter PL columns CB-CI Allowed values Values harmonized/ interpretation
+Parameter PL columns CB-Cl Allowed values Values harmonized/ interpretation

 Project start date Individual entries [MM/YYY] Individual entries [MM/YYY]

 Project end date Individual entries [MM/YYY] Individual entries [MM/YYY]

 Implementation strategy Free text Free text

 3 standard entries: 3 standard entries:

 - Not necessary - Not necessary

 Land acquisition - Not completed - Not completed

 - Completed - Completed

 [empty] [empty]

 5 standard entries: 5 standard entries:

 - EIA not necessary - EIA not necessary

 - EIA not started - EIA not started

 Environmental Impact Assessment - EIA under preparation or - EIA under preparation or

 (EIA) updating updating

 - EIA completed - EIA completed

-- EIA approved EIA approved
+- EIA approved - EIA approved

 [empty] [empty]

 4 standard entries: 4 standard entries:

-Final project approval by relevant Not necessary Not necessary
+Final ansight an averal by valariest - Not necessary - Not necessary

-governmental & administrative Not submitted yet Not submitted yet
+Final project approval by relevant Not submitted yet - Not submitted yet

 authorities - Submitted, decision pending - Submitted, decision pending

 autionities - Approved - Approved

 [empty] [empty]

 3 standard entries: 3 standard entries:

-- Not necessary Not necessary
+- Not necessary - Not necessary

-CBA - In Progress - In Progress
+СВА - In Progress - In Progress

 - Performed - Performed

 [empty] [empty]

 State existing bilateral or multilateral

 agreements and any other Free text Free text

 administrative implementation issue.

 Concerning this assumption it is however worth to mention that empty cells are not interpreted as "not necessary" as originally assumed in the methodology drafted for the elaboration of the first Project Implementation Report.
 They are just treated in the same way as "not necessary" in the analysis, and thus excluded from the main calculations accordingly (see following paragraphs).
 During the updating process of the project list, the "applicability" of the "not necessary" parameter by default to empty cells as indicated in the original methodology appeared to be not appropriate.
 Stakeholders have internal procedures concerning the formal processing of information relating to the monitoring of the implementation of the projects and timeschedules that are not always aligned to the one of the CNC studies.
-So, for those cases where it was not possible to choose one of the options in the dropdown menu preference was to keep the cell empty, meaning "not certain/not possible to be reported at present" rather than not necessary.
-This notwithstanding empty cells are statistically equivalent to "not necessary" entries.
+So, in cases where it was not possible to choose one of the options from the dropdown menu, preference was to keep the cell empty, meaning "not certain/not possible to be reported at present" rather than unnecessary.
+This notwithstanding, empty cells are statistically equivalent to "not necessary" entries.